If You Are Getting a Charleston Divorce, Should You Sell Your Home?

 big house = big work = more time

 Many people do decide to keep their marital home after thinking through these questions and deciding that they can do it.
 But many people simply cannot.

 If you are considering a divorce, you need a professional who can help you make this tough decision.

 Throughout my 30+ years of experience as a divorce lawyer, I have had many people walk through my door.
 Each person comes with a unique situation— for example, high income/middle income, kids/no kids, high value assets/financial instability, or fault-based divorce/no-fault divorce.
 However, most of my clients face similar challenges when it comes to time to decide whether to keep or sell their family home as part of their divorce.

 Working together, we will walk through the specific challenges that you face in deciding what to do with your house as part of the equitable division of marital property in your Charleston divorce.

 If you decide to sell your house or transfer the house as part of your divorce settlement agreement, there are important tax consequences and benefits of which you need to be aware before going through with anything.
-See my Divorce Tax Guide and particularly my article on taxes and the sale of your home for more detailed information.

 Timing is everything in determining when to sell.
 Do not make this decision in a hurry without thinking through the potential advantages and consequences.
 You need the professional guidance of a compassionate Charleston divorce lawyer who has seen situations like yours many times.
 Call me today for the unique care and attention you deserve.
 Together we will help you build a better financial future.